|Characteristics, structure and resources of the sector|

 The government's strategy is designed to guide the sustainable growth and management of Bahrain's aquatic resources for the production of high quality fish and seafood, also for the generation of wealth and employment for the local population.
 All strategy initiatives are being designed to promote sustainable development -"development that meets the needs of the present without compromising the ability of future generations to meet their own needs."

-Recognising the importance of environment, the Directorate of Marine Resources is committed to eco-friendly and environmentally sound aquaculture development.
+Recognising the importance of environment, the Directorate of Fisheries is committed to eco-friendly and environmentally sound aquaculture development.

-The National Mariculture Centre under the jurisdiction of the Directorate of Marine resources is the government body that conducts applied and scientific research in the field of aquaculture.
+The National Mariculture Centre under the jurisdiction of the Directorate of Fisheries is the government body that conducts applied and scientific research in the field of aquaculture.
 Its main objectives are:

 The University of Bahrain offers a BSc. degree course in marine science within the Biological Sciences Department.